Abraham Lincoln

 Lincoln was a constant presence among the people all across my native central Illinois for more than a quarter-century, thanks to his travels on the old 8th Judicial Circuit.
 He stayed at their houses—hotels were scarce, at least in the early days of the circuit—argued their cases, addressed them in court with summations, and entertained them in the taverns afterward with stories.
 As a politician he favored even the smallest burgs with speeches delivered on his behalf or that of his party and its candidates.

-He left a trail, in short, and the diligent visitor can follow much of it.
-A stone in Beardstown marks where Lincoln was mustered into military service during the Black Hawk War.
+So it is across the region.
 A decorated stone on the lawn of the Decatur Art Institute marks the probable route on West Main Street down which Lincoln traveled on his way through town.
 In the Logan County town of Atlanta is the Carriage Shed, where Abraham Lincoln stayed with the Hoblit family; in Danville is the old Ithian house where Lincoln stayed on visits to that town, featuring a balcony from which he made speech in 1858; a stone tablet on the courthouse lawn in Winchester marks the site of the Aiken Tavern in which Lincoln lodged in 1854.
 There are others.
 Many others.

-“Lincoln slept here” is a sure draw but the tourist’s attention also is directed toward places where Lincoln ate.
+“Lincoln slept here” is a sure draw but the tourist’s attention also is directed to places where Lincoln ate.
 At the restored Phelps House in Oquawka, both Lincoln and Douglas were entertained.
 In Athens a marker notes the store in which locals banqueted the Long Nine, of which Lincoln was a member, and where he toasted his colleagues.
 The Harmon mansion in Danville is identified as a place where the great man once ate a Thanksgiving dinner.
 (No mention is made of the menu.)
 Even the content of the outhouse behind his house in Springfield has been explored and its post-prandial contents carefully cataloged during a recent rehab of the house.

 Any connection to the great emancipator is bragged on.
 Towns boast that they were laid out by Lincoln when he was surveyor.
 In Decatur a marker identifies the site where stood the tent in which delegates of the new Republican Party of Illinois in 1860 gave Lincoln his initial endorsement for the presidential nomination.
 Springhill Cemetery in Decatur is the burial place of several of Lincoln’s friends.
 The Bloomington-Normal Area Visitors Guide notes that the legal paperwork needed to set up Illinois State University was largely done by Lincoln, and the University of Illinois brags that the Morrill Act of 1862 that set up it and land grant colleges like it was signed into law by Lincoln.
 Not only are the sites of the Lincoln-Douglas debates marked, but the sites where he debated about debating; in the Moultrie County town of Bement is a cottage in which the two candidates met in July, 1858, to arrange their debates, preserved as a state memorial.
 The Petersburg Merchants Association in 2003 changed its name to "Lincoln's New Salem Area Merchants."

-The very energetic tourist may also visit the burial places of Lincoln’s teacher, of his store partner, the lawn where he and pals played games, the spot where he merely began his survey of one town, and a building lot that he owned (but apparently never visited).
+The very energetic tourist may also visit the burial places of Lincoln’s teacher and his store partner, the lawn where he and pals played games, the spot where he merely began his survey of one town, and a building lot that he owned (but apparently never visited).
 In the town of Lincoln, a plaque locates an inn where, in 1876, a gang of counterfeiters plotted to steal Lincoln’s body from its Springfield tomb.
 Lincoln spoke in the Methodist church in LaHarpe in 1858; a church pew and a large slab of marble still in today's church were there when he spoke, and presumably absorbed some vital essence of the man.

 It is not merely the tourism promoters who exploit the least connection to Lincoln.
 Historians calibrate the importance of their scholarly subjects according to how well the subjects knew him.
 Richard Oglesby was a man of considerable accomplishment as a politician, a soldier, and a governor, but it is only because of his many links to Lincoln that Oglesby is remembered at all by even the literate public.
 Oglesby was in Washington on the day Lincoln was shot, and sat at his deathbed before accompanying the funeral train home to Springfield.
 Oglesby served as the only president of the association that built the Lincoln tomb, and he delivered the major oration when it was dedicated.
 He also was the man who contrived the rail-splitter image for Lincoln's successful presidential campaign of 1860—thus was a biography of him published by the University of Illinois Press in 2001 titled Lincoln’s Rail-Splitter.

 I made no special effort to learn about the man until my twenties, when I was offered a job as a tour guide at a local Lincoln site.
-Later, when I was an apprentice journalist, Lincoln and his preservation of his house was much debated officially.
+Later, when I was an apprentice journalist, Lincoln and the preservation of his house was much debated officially.
 History per se had little to do with these public conversations, much less scholarship.
 The topic was how to better capitalize on Lincoln to boost tourism, usually with side conversations about how to get someone else to pay for it.
 Whatever the impetus, it all had to be written about.

 As a mature journalist I wrote about him many times because there are so many Lincolns to write about.
 There is the official Lincoln, the popular Lincoln, the "real" Lincoln, the undiscovered Lincoln.
 Springfield has always thought better of itself than it deserved because he had lived there.
 (In fact, it was Springfield the state capital, not Springfield the town, in which Lincoln lived.)
 He made my home town a more interesting place, certainly, and I became grateful for that too.